 However, semiotics has never really gone mainstream.
 It remains largely reliant on days of expert practitioner analysis and interpretation.
 It has no universally agreed theoretical underpinning; it’s blessed with several different schools of thought; and it has to deal with messy and unstructured data.
 All of which is part of the fun.

-Given all this, I’ve always thought the only way forward for the discipline to become mainstream would be to create frameworks that are quantifiable, empirically provable, and directly replicable.
-Chatting to Andrew Jeavons over the years, who also shares a great interest in semiotics, we agreed something should be done about this.
+Given all this, I’ve always thought the only way forward for the discipline to become mainstream would be to create frameworks that are quantifiable, empirically provable, and directly replicable using machine learning.
+Chatting to Andrew Jeavons over the years, who also shares a great interest in semiotics, and a well-known background in software development for research, we agreed something should be done about this.
 But what?

 Quantifying the Implicit